sf-wdi-44/schedule/homework.md

 ## Thurs, March 29
 - Finish Sprint 0 ~ Sprint 1 of the Tunely Project
-- Create a Github repo or REPL.it link to code the following functions. *Submit repo or REPL.it link in Project Submission Doc, under Whiteboarding Practice I*
+- Code the following functions in a REPL *Submit REPL link in Project Submission Doc, under Whiteboarding Practice I*
 	- Function called `namesWithFiveOrMoreChars` that takes in an array of objects like `[{name: 'Tina'}, {name: 'Christine'}, {name: 'Terry'}]` and outputs just the objects with names over 5 characters like `[{name: 'Christine'}, {name: 'Terry'}]` (think of `.filter()`!)
 	- Function called `nameLengths` that takes in an array of objects like `[{name: 'Tina'}, {name: 'Christine'}, {name: 'Terry'}]` and outputs an array of name lengths like `[4, 9, 5]` (think of `.map()`!)
 	- Function called `getMostFrequentLetter` that takes in a word and finds the most frequently used letter – don't worry about ties (hmm, deja vu..)